WiDuMu/config/README.md

 ```bash
 git --git-dir=$HOME/.cfg/ --work-tree=$HOME checkout
 ```
-This should install all the dotfiles nessecary to use the configuration.
-After initial install, restart any `bash` shells and you should be able to use the alias `cfg` for git when working with config.
+This contains a set of shell scripts in `~/.dotfiles/.bashrc.d`.
+If you do not use home-manager, source these in your `~/.bashrc`.
+Restart any `bash` shells and you should be able to use the alias `cfg` for git when working with config.
 This includes `cfg add`, `cfg commit`, etc, etc.

 ### Home-manager intialization
 Install nix however do, with flakes enabled.
 Then run: